WUSTL-CSE222-FS18/studio-00-clarker15/README.md

 1. Select the `Markdown Preview` submenu.
 1. Select `Toggle Preview` (You may also want to make a note of the shortcut keys listed so you can quickly open the preview in the future).

 ***Q1.
 The above paragraph and this sentence use markdown in a few ways.
 Give a brief description of anything unusual you notice.
-Just enter your description on the lines below:***
+Just enter your description on the lines below:

+ I noticed links and different styles of font, italics, lists.***

 ### Lists